-The sports apparel market was valued at approximately 2.37 billion Canadian dollars in 2015.
 With the increasing popularity of athleisure wear in Canada, items such as exercise tights and sweatpants have been making a name for themselves as everyday clothing items.
-These items were among the leading sports apparel categories, accounting for a 13 percent dollar share of the market.
-One retailer specializing in up-market leggings and yoga clothing is Canadian brand Lululemon.
-While the company’s global revenue has continued to increase, their revenue in Canada has dropped almost 50 million U.S. dollars (approximately 68 million Canadian dollars as of February 2016) since 2013.
+When buying athletic apparel, comfort, quality, and price were by far the leading factors Canadians would consider.
+Some of the country's leading brands included Nike, Lululemon, and Adidas.
+Lululemon is a Canadian brand that specializes in up-market leggings and yoga clothing.
+While the company’s global revenue has continued to increase, their revenue in Canada dropped in 2015, yet has picked itself back up again to reach a peak of just under 650 million U.S. dollars in 2019.